warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-an-evm-contract.md

    ```

 :::note
 The `host` and `port` values are the standard localhost address and the RPC port of the node. `HDWalletProvider` uses the same URL to connect to the node.
 If you're running your node on the same machine where you're deploying the contract, you don't need to change these settings.
-Otherwise, run `wardend status` to check the host address and adjust the configuration.
+Otherwise, run `wardend status` to check the host address and adjust the configuration accordingly.
 :::

 ## 4. Create a migration script